MicroEJ/docs/Tutorials/trainingCManagedCodeCommunication.rst

 What you will learn:

 - SNI Overview
-- Expose a C API in Java
+- Exposing a C API in Java
 - Immortal Arrays
 - Error Management
 - Blocking Functions and Asynchronous Code
-- Reference C resources from Managed Code
+- Referencing C resources from Managed Code
-- C / Managed Code Communication libraries overview: Event Queue, UI Pump, Shielded Plug
+- Overview of C / Managed Code Communication libraries: Event Queue, UI Pump, Shielded Plug

 Intended Audience
 =================

-The audience for this document is for developers who want to learn more about communication mechanisms between C and Managed Code.
+This training is designed for developers who want to learn about communication mechanisms between C and Managed Code.

 Prerequisites
 =============

+To get the most out of this training, participants should have:

-- Good knowledge of the :ref:`overview` section.
+- A good understanding of the :ref:`overview` section.
-- Good knowledge of the :ref:`chapter-glossary`.
+- A basic knowledge of the :ref:`chapter-glossary`.
-- Knowledge of C programming language.
+- A basic knowledge of C programming language.
-- Knowledge of Java programming language.
+- A basic knowledge of Java programming language.

 Training Resources
 ==================